File Formats

 Adjusted Files

-Adjusted .hls/.hlx files preserve the input file type.
-Gain application:
+Adjusted files preserve the input file type.
+Helix gain application:

 • Finds one active final output block per preset.